hershkumar/hershkumar.github.io/content/tex.md

 math: true
 ---
 ## Preface
 I take my notes in real-time during lectures so most of my workflow is oriented towards maximizing the speed at which I can typeset.
-Most of the speed comes from hours and hours of practice in lecture, but a smooth editing setup, as well as a ton of personalized macros allow for many of the painful points of \(\LaTeX\) to be handled automatically.
+Most of the speed comes from hours and hours of practice in lecture[^1], but a smooth editing setup, as well as a ton of personalized macros allow for many of the painful points of \(\LaTeX\) to be handled automatically.

 ## Editor/PDF Viewer
 To begin, I'll briefly cover the editor and pdf viewer I use.
-In order to reduce the reliance on any mouse usage, I use `neovim` for my editing, and `zathura` for my viewer. `zathura`'s vim-like keybindings mean that I can swap between my editor and my pdf and navigate seamlessly[^1].
+In order to reduce the reliance on any mouse usage, I use `neovim` for my editing, and `zathura` for my viewer. `zathura`'s vim-like keybindings mean that I can swap between my editor and my pdf and navigate seamlessly[^2].
 Aside from the keybindings, there's nothing inherently special about `zathura` for TeX pdfs, I've previously used [Skim](https://skim-app.sourceforge.io/), since it also had automatic pdf reloading.

 | ![test](../img/latex_overview.png) |
 |:--:|